OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 You can use these tools as-is, tweak them to your needs, or take as excellent examples on how to use the APIs.
 Having them as an example is very helpful when you write your own hooking scripts or when you build introspection tools to support your reverse engineering workflow.

 One more thing to mention is the Frida CodeShare project (<https://codeshare.frida.re>).
-It contains a collection of ready-to-run Frida scripts which can enormously help when performing concrete tasks both on Android as on iOS as well as also serve as inspiration to build your own scripts.
+It is a repository containing a collection of ready-to-run Frida scripts which can enormously help when performing concrete tasks both on Android as on iOS as well as also serve as inspiration to build your own scripts.
 Two representative examples are:

 - Universal Android SSL Pinning Bypass with Frida - <https://codeshare.frida.re/@pcipolloni/universal-android-ssl-pinning-bypass-with-frida/>
 - ObjC method observer - <https://codeshare.frida.re/@mrmacete/objc-method-observer/>